Kovalevskyi-Academy/textify-api/DEVELOP.md

 ### Check work
 - Or do request from ARC to localhost:8080
 - Or use CURL to localhost:8080
-### Connect to the working containers & watch them
+### Connect to these working containers & watch them
 1. You can connect inside running container:
    - `docker ps`
    - `docker exec -it CONTAINER_NAME or ID`